 [Request in frame: 297]

-[Request URI: http://10.0.0.161/api/settings/audio.page.vol]
+[Request URI: https://10.0.0.161/api/settings/audio.page.vol]

 HTTP chunked response